 Don’t believe us?
 How about the findings of Brigham Young University, which conducted a study that showed that social isolation can increase your risk of death by 30-60 percent.
 It’s also something where someone’s mental state can play a role: whether or not they are actually truly lonely or just feel like it, the same risk factors still can apply.

 People involved in the study were all ages and health conditions, not just seniors.
 But seniors definitely present higher risks for loneliness and depression: friends or loved ones may have died recently, or children may not be as close, physically or emotionally.
 Seniors may have health or financial concerns which weigh on them and won’t have anyone to share these with.

 In a hospice situation, the levels of anxiety or tendency toward depression could be even higher.
 People may worry about their remaining time or what will happen to their friends and families.
 They also may feel isolated from their friends because of their terminal status – people may feel uncomfortable or not know what to say, which could lead to fewer visitors and the person feeling even more alone.

 Home health care can help

-Even social workers can provide information about community resources or let a patient and their family members know about different volunteer services available to help a client with their mental or physical needs.
+Even social workers can provide information about community resources or let a patient and their family members know about different volunteer services available to help a patient with their mental or physical needs.

 Looking for ways to push back loneliness can be a constant process, but there’s plenty that seniors and others in home health care situations in the Mount Vernon area can do.